designstem/projects/colorblindness/index-08-contrast-and-harmony.md

 &nbsp;

 ~Color combinations with high contrasts can feel bolder and louder.
 They attract your attention much more than e.g. mono-chromatic color palettes.
-But that doesn’t mean that they are less harmonious.~
+But that doesn’t always mean that they are less harmonious.~

 ~In this example you have a **complementary contrast** of red and blue hues.~